What are Financial Calculators?

-Financial calculators are a type of electronic calculators used in computing financial functions that regular calculators cannot handle.
-Some of the functions that financial calculators are designed to compute include the values of investments, cash flow amounts, loan-related expenses, among others.
+Financial calculators are a type of electronic calculator used in computing financial functions that regular calculators cannot handle.
+Some of the functions that financial calculators are designed to compute include the values of investments, cash flow amounts, and loan-related expenses, among others.

 When it comes to finance, the Texas Instruments calculator will help a user to compute the IRR, MIRR, NFV, and NPV for the purpose of analyzing cash flows.
 It is capable of storing about 32 uneven cash flows, each with four-digit frequencies.
 It also allows the user to edit the values they key in.

 One aspect that TI’s calculator is really good at is calculating the time value of money and an amortization schedule.
 An individual can use BA II Plus Professional to compute mortgage rates, loan amounts, leases, and savings.

 2. Calculated Industries 3400 Pocket Real Estate Master